-This Champagne sparkling wine by Champagne Moutard is a brand-new single vineyard cuvée made from 100% Pinot Noir from plot called Les Perrières in Southern Côte des Bar area of the French Champagne region.
+This Champagne sparkling wine by Champagne Moutard is a brand-new single vineyard cuvée, part of the new Climats de Champagne range, and made from 100% Pinot Noir from plot called Les Perrières in Southern Côte des Bar area of the French Champagne region.

 The vineyard was planted back in 1986 (30+ years old).
 The wine was vinified and aged in foudre (large oak vat).